tretoef-estrella/THE-RECALIBRATION-PROTOCOL/README.md

 THE-RECALIBRATION-PROTOCOL/
 ├── README.md                              ← You are here
 ├── index.html                             ← Interactive 3-phase dashboard (GitHub Pages)
-├── GUIDE-FOR-EVERYONE.md                  ← Non-technical explanation
+├── TRY-IT-YOURSELF.md                     ← Run the protocol on any AI (or yourself) ├── GUIDE-FOR-EVERYONE.md                  ← Non-technical explanation
 ├── LIMITATIONS.md                         ← Honest limitations documented
 ├── ATTRIBUTION.md                         ← Full credits for all contributors